-Vatican City, accessible on foot from the centre of Rome, is the residence of the pontiffs and the centre of Catholic power in the world.
+Vatican City, accessible on foot from the centre of Rome, is the residence of the popes and the centre of Catholic power in the world.
 Its main attractions are St. Peter's Basilica with its Dome, St. Peter's Square and the Vatican Museums with the Sistine Chapel.

-Enjoy a more intimate experience visiting the Vatican with an expert guide in a small group
+Enjoy a more intimate experience visiting the Vatican with an expert guide in a small group.

 Believe me: in a place with so many works, so much history and so much symbolism, you will appreciate having some information about the main galleries, the main artists and the essential works so as not to be overwhelmed by the great amount of stimuli, corridors and art that you will find inside the Vatican Museums.
-With this itinerary you will go through the main rooms and galleries of the Museums, learning the most relevant details of the most significant works of the Vatican Museums.
-In this case the difference is that for a slightly higher price, you can enjoy the guided tour in a small group.
+With this tour you will go through the main rooms and galleries of the Museums, learning the most relevant details of the most significant works of the Vatican Museums.
+In this case, the difference is that for a slightly higher price, you will be able to enjoy the guided tour in a small group.

-If you are one of those who do not enjoy tours in large organised groups, consider this option because it will allow you to be closer to the guide's explanations, have a lighter pace during the visit and have more freedom to raise questions, ask for recommendations, connect better with the guide, etc.
+If you are one of those who do not enjoy tours in large organised groups, consider this option because it will allow you to be closer to the guide's explanations, have a lighter pace during the visit and have more freedom to ask questions, ask for recommendations, connect better with the guide, etc.

 Recommended if... you want to visit the Museum with a guide but without having to join a large group.

-This is definitely the most exclusive way to visit the Vatican Museums: you will be able to access the Sistine Chapel before it opens to the general public and enjoy the art without too many tourists around, with an expert guide in a small group.
+This is undoubtedly the most exclusive way to visit the Vatican Museums: you can enter the Sistine Chapel before it opens to the general public and enjoy the art without too many tourists around, with an expert guide in a small group.

 In summary, we compare the three options: